• LAUNCH YOUR DREAM

 Steve Guttenberg Type: It depends on the position and my responsibilities.

 Score: Employer: 0.
 Steve: 0.
-Nobody gets what they need, nobody says what they want, but the joust continues until one of them breaks.
+Nobody gets what they need and says what they want, but the joust continues until one breaks.

 3. The Chicken Little Money Personality

 The sky is falling.
 I have no money.
-I can’t drive across town, because my late-model Audi roadster might break down and I wouldn’t be able to afford to fix it – so I just hole up in my apartment watching pay-per-view boxing on cable.
+I can’t drive across town because my late-model Audi Roadster might break down, and I can’t afford to fix it – so I just hole up in my apartment watching pay-per-view boxing on cable.

 Also, I can’t afford to eat.
-I have a case of chicken noodle soup that I got at the Gross Out (that’s the Grocery Outlet for you unanointed) and I know how to make one that can last a whole day.
-I’m only a little dizzy and it’s only occasionally that I see the black spots.
-It helps when I wear the Ray-Bans.
+I have a case of chicken noodle soup that I got at the Gross Out (that’s the Grocery Outlet for you unanointed), and I know how to make one that can last a whole day.
+I’m only a little dizzy, and it’s only occasionally that I see the black spots.
+It helps when I wear Ray-Bans.

-Oh, by the way – if you call me next week and I don’t answer, it’s because I’m in Paris.
+Oh, if you call me next week and I don’t answer, it’s because I’m in Paris.
 Subsisting on day-old baguettes.

 So, who was I in my own money discussion?